dvamossy/EmTract/README.md

 ## Contributing and Feedback
 This project welcomes contributions and suggestions.

-Our goal is to open a unified framework for extracting emotions from financial social media text.
-Particularly useful would be labeling financial social media text.
+Our goal is to provide a unified framework for extracting emotions from financial social media text.
+Particularly useful for research on emotions in financial contexts would be labeling financial social media text.
 We plan to upload sample text upon request.